 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Development on a shoestring - Latest Comments in How to confuse your customers</title><link>http://slaven.disqus.com/</link><description></description><language>en</language><lastBuildDate>Thu, 23 Feb 2006 00:05:38 -0000</lastBuildDate><item><title>Re: How to confuse your customers</title><link>http://blog.slaven.net.au/archives/2006/02/23/how-to-confuse-your-customers/#comment-1279380</link><description>Yup, basically it was an attempt to remove the word 'fried' from their marketing content, and thus from the public's awareness. &lt;br&gt;&lt;br&gt;By and large this has, surprisingly enough, worked.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Glenn Slaven</dc:creator><pubDate>Thu, 23 Feb 2006 00:05:38 -0000</pubDate></item><item><title>Re: How to confuse your customers</title><link>http://blog.slaven.net.au/archives/2006/02/23/how-to-confuse-your-customers/#comment-1279378</link><description>Actually, I think 'KFC' is neither an acronym nor an abbreviation.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Development on a shoestring - Latest Comments in How to confuse your customers</title><link>http://slaven.disqus.com/</link><description></description><atom:link href="https://slaven.disqus.com/how_to_confuse_your_customers/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Thu, 23 Feb 2006 00:05:38 -0000</lastBuildDate><item><title>Re: How to confuse your customers</title><link>http://blog.slaven.net.au/archives/2006/02/23/how-to-confuse-your-customers/#comment-1279380</link><description>&lt;p&gt;Yup, basically it was an attempt to remove the word 'fried' from their marketing content, and thus from the public's awareness.&lt;/p&gt;&lt;p&gt;By and large this has, surprisingly enough, worked.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Glenn Slaven</dc:creator><pubDate>Thu, 23 Feb 2006 00:05:38 -0000</pubDate></item><item><title>Re: How to confuse your customers</title><link>http://blog.slaven.net.au/archives/2006/02/23/how-to-confuse-your-customers/#comment-1279378</link><description>&lt;p&gt;Actually, I think 'KFC' is neither an acronym nor an abbreviation.
 I think it's a vain attempt at trying to fool the masses into think that the muck they sell is slightly MORE healthy than deep-fried chicken coated in batter.
-Tastes good all the same...</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Daggmano</dc:creator><pubDate>Wed, 22 Feb 2006 23:45:53 -0000</pubDate></item></channel></rss>
+Tastes good all the same...&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Daggmano</dc:creator><pubDate>Wed, 22 Feb 2006 23:45:53 -0000</pubDate></item></channel></rss>